Technical & Operations Conference: Human Factors at the Speed of Change

 CREW LEADERS/FRONT-LINE SUPERVISORS: GIS locating regulations, Michael Mendiola, MN Office of Pipeline Safety

 The new Geospatial Utility Mapping law goes into effect Jan.
 1, 2026.
 Is your organization prepared?
 The law requires utility operators and owners to use geospatial location information or an equivalent technology to develop as-built drawings of newly installed or newly abandoned facilities if exposed in the excavation area.
 If you had fewer than 10,000 customers in calendar year 2025, this law is effective Jan.
 1, 2027.
 Other One Call laws that went into effect on Aug.
-1, 2024 will also be covered.
+1, 2024, will also be covered.

 3:15 pm Learning tracks (select one)

 This session will touch on basic substation features as well as looking at substation testing and maintenance requirements.
-Subject experts will be presenting on why its important to do these things, and addressing Q and A.
+Subject experts will be presenting on why it's important to do these things, and addressing Q and A.

 Discussion on what MnWARN is and how it works, inventory available, and how you get their services.